 Parliament Street’s Steven George-Hilley hails ‘successful year’ for think tank

-Director Steve George-Hilley speaks out following a hugely successful US election event in central London attended by over 350 Parliament Street members, activists and MPs from across the UK and beyond
+Director Steven George-Hilley speaks out following a hugely successful US election event in central London attended by over 350 Parliament Street members, activists and MPs from across the UK and beyond

 Parliament Street, one of the UK’s leading political think tanks has hailed a ‘successful year’ following the organisation’s US election party in central London.
 The all-night event at Haymarket Sportsbar was attended by over 350 members including several leading MPs and polling experts.